 Tachuan (literally meaning “Pagoda and River”) Village, also called Tashang (meaning “above the pagoda”), was built aligned with the shape of the mountain to create a pagoda shape.
 It was laid out like this according to Chinese ideas of geomancy ("feng shui").

-The hundred-year-old folk houses were well-arranged upon the mountain, tier upon tier, making it all look like a pagoda if seen from above.
-Limpid creeks wind their way through the village, adding vitality to the tranquil atmosphere of the village.
+The hundred-year-old folk houses were arranged well upon the mountain, tier upon tier, making it all look like a pagoda when seen from above.
+Streams wind their way through the village, adding their vitality to the tranquil atmosphere of the village.

 While strolling around Tachuan, try the local snacks and traditional cuisine.
 Laba tofu is a popular local flavor.

 Laba means the eighth day of the twelfth month of the traditional Chinese lunar calendar, close to Chinese New Year, when the households of Tachuan traditionally dry laba tofu.